 I welcome letters from people working with biogas systems.
-I would enjoy discussing the book, the ideas in it, and all efforts to develop biogas systems and appropriate technology.
-I believe biogas systems have a mostly unrealized potential for commercial success and social benefit.
+I would enjoy discussing this book, the ideas in it, and all efforts to develop biogas systems and appropriate technology.
+I believe biogas systems have an as yet unrealized but very real potential for commercial success and social benefit.